Occupational Exposure

 • Electrical panel insulation

-• Working in mechanical rooms with asbestos insulation
+• Working in mechanical rooms with fiber-laden insulation

 4. Carpenters

-Carpenters cut, shaped, and installed numerous asbestos-containing building materials:
+Carpenters cut, shaped, and installed numerous building materials that contained the fiber:

 • Asbestos cement board (Transite)